Diet for Allergies & Intolerances

 – IgG shows us the more delayed responses to foods

 We can have a combination of factors and reactions occurring.
 I like to remember the different types by the letters: A = Aggravates (inflames); E= emergencies (fast reaction); G= general and hard to work out reactions.
-It’s not as if you need to know these different types; it is better to get help from a practitioner.
+It’s not as if you need to know these different types as it’s better to get help from a practitioner.

 Skin prick and patch testing for allergies